Optiwing logo

 Optiwing Results

 We will see a list of keywords, and the number of variations in each grouping.
-Each button is a topic that requires it's own article.
+Each button is a topic that requires its own article.

 Each button has the primary keyword as the title.
 We can click on the button to see the keywords in that group.